barnett617/wxpy/README.md

 - [ ] analysis more smartly
 - [ ] deploy the project on the server with a daemon to hold it on
+- [ ] receive file message like image, audio, video etc. and save